mark-halls/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+  Class components give you access to the lifecycle methods which can give you finer control over how your app is behaving

 - [ ] Name three lifecycle methods and their purposes.

+      constructor - allows to define state and pass in props to state.
+Also access to super() for using the rest of the React.Component methods.

+      componentDidMount - runs after the first render.
+Allows us to run api calls and other logic that is dependant on the component being in the dom.

+      render - render displays our JSX into the dom.
+Behaves the same as return in functional components.

-- [ ] What is the purpose of a custom hook?
+* [ ] What is the purpose of a custom hook?

+      Custom hooks allow us to define stateful logic outside of the component to allow us to reuse that code in multiple places.
+It can make a component more readable and DRY.

-- [ ] Why is it important to test our apps?
+* [ ] Why is it important to test our apps?

+      We test our apps to ensure that future devs are able to make changes to our current code without needing to know every edge case we have already considered.
+It makes for a more robust application in the long run.

 ## Project Set Up